 I’m anxious about these recent insurance changes, but trying to stay present.

 There is still one place left and I have my appointments!

-Still holding off of Methotrexate and hanging steady.
+Still holding off of Azathioprine and hanging steady.
 I have struggled with a

 little fatigue and thigh weakness this summer, but for the most part I improved